 “This inequity is unfair and unproductive,” Gawronsky said.
 “With the election and all the changes, our members have been patient, but they’ve had enough.
 The employer cancelled our last bargaining date.
 With staff shortages, people are burning out from unmanageable workloads and worried about service implications for their community.”

 To draw attention to the issue, members will be holding an information picket outside the Brandon Regional Health Centre on Tuesday, April 18th from 11:30 am to 1:30 pm.
 All are welcome to attend and show their support.
-All concerned Manitobans are also urged to contact the Minister of Health and make their voices heard.

 “Our members at Westman Lab have a strong tradition of standing up to the employer on issues of fairness,” Gawronsky said.
 “The time has come again to do just that.
 We must stand together for health care fairness on behalf of all Western Manitoba residents.”